Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Emperor Zhu Yuanzhang's Self Description, Wrote on the Painting "Lin Weiyan Fang Mu Tu" of Artist Li Gongling (1049 — 1106) — Palace Museum

-Three Years of Begging Life Around the Country
+Three Years of Begging Life Across the Country

-Zhu then begged for food in different places in China for 3 years.
+Zhu then begged for food in different places in China for three years.

-During these 3 years of walking around the nation, Zhu had seen lots of injured, hungry, homeless, and dead people.
+During these three years of walking around the nation, Zhu saw countless injured, hungry, homeless, and dead people.

 Colored Glaze Dragon Chiwen that was Widely used on House Ridge of Ming, A Mythical Animal that Can Protect People From Fire — Jiexiu Museum (Photo by Dongmaiying)

-Joining Uprising Army and Marrying The Love of His Life
+Joining the Uprising Army and Marrying The Love of His Life

 Afterward, he changed his name to Zhu Yuanzhang, a sharp and powerful weapon to perish the Yuan Empire.

-As a common soldier, he was very brave and smart.
-Meanwhile, his ability to read and write soon got him his first promotion, to a group leader of ten warriors.
+As a common soldier, he was fearless and intelligent.
+Meanwhile, his ability to read and write soon got his first promotion to a group leader of ten warriors.

-Sometime later, his courage and personality were highly appreciated by his current general Guo, who then married his adoptive daughter Ma Xiuying to Zhu Yuanzhang.
+Sometime later, his current general Guo highly appreciated his courage and personality and married his adoptive daughter Ma Xiuying to Zhu Yuanzhang.

 This woman was the love of his life and accompanied him all the time, from an ordinary soldier to the emperor of a prosperous and powerful empire.